Find Grad Schools

 25% Racial-Ethnic Minorities*

 The 14th most popular school in the country for computational science majors who are seeking their graduate certificate is Central Connecticut State University.
-The average in-state tuition for full-time undergraduates is $6,664 per year, while in-state graduate students, on average, pay $8,300 per year.
+Each year, around 10,600 students seeking various degrees attend the university.
+The average in-state tuition for full-time undergraduates is $6,470 per year, while in-state graduate students, on average, pay $8,058 per year.
 During the most recent year for which we have data, 0 people received their graduate certificate in computational science from CCSU.
-Of these students, 100% were women and 25% were members of underrepresented racial-ethnic groups.
+About 50% of this group were women, and 25% were students from an underrepresented racial-ethnic group.

 Below are some popular majors that are similar to computational science that offer graduate certificates.